MenesAmenhotep/sticky/README.md

 For details regarding usage and implementation please see files index.html and stickyHead.js

+18.11.2021

+added code to support resize and relod events.

 As of  14.05.2020 for :

                  Chrome, Opera, FireFox (with workaround for bug 1559098), Edge